 ePress was launched in late 2011 as a not-for-profit online publisher of peer-reviewed, quality-assured academic work by Unitec staff, students and associates.
 We publish academic work in a range of formats on the ePress website and provide a supportive publishing environment for current and emerging researchers.
 Our vision is to be a source of innovation within the open-access publishing world.

 The ePress mission is to:

-ePress is funded by Tūāpapa Rangahau (formally the Research and Post-graduate Department) at Unitec Institute of Technology.
-Unitec funding supports a full-time Editors for the management and operation of our publishing activities, and contracts additional staff as required on a per-publication basis.
+ePress is funded by Tūāpapa Rangahau (formerly the Research and Post-graduate Department) at Unitec Institute of Technology.
+Unitec funding supports an editor for the management and operation of our publishing activities, and contracts additional staff as required on a per-publication basis.

 Our books are long-form research-based works.
 All books published at ePress are double-blind peer reviewed.

 ePress periodically publishes monographs that offer a treatise on a single subject authored by current and full-time members of staff.
 All monographs are double-blind peer reviewed.

 Thesis reviews highlight emerging knowledge generated by postgraduate students from various Unitec programmes and are authored by current and full-time members of Unitec staff.
 The reviews are edited by ePress and are a contribution to the research environment by the review authors.

 Whanake: The Pacific Journal of Community Development.
 Established in 2015 by Unitec Social Practice Pathway (formerly the Social Practice department), Whanake is a bi-annual publication edited by John Stansfield and Gavin Rennie.
 All academic articles are double-blind peer reviewed.
 For more information on this journal, including submission guidelines, please visit the Whanake website.